ruchika999/DS_Challenge/README.md

 --------------------------------------------------------------
 What is the complexity?

-Limited to Linear relationships between variables Large Sample Size(here testing data set is larger than training set) Independent Observations Required
+Limited to Linear relationships between variables.
+Large Sample Size(here testing data set is larger than training set).
+Independent Observations Required.

 --------------------------------------------------------------